 Joe Jennum officially became Mt.
 SAC's fourth Director of Athletics on August 2nd, 2010.
-He enters his sixth year leading one of the most comprehensive and powerful community college athletic programs in the state and arguably in the country.
+He enters his seventh year leading one of the most comprehensive and powerful community college athletic programs in the state and arguably in the country.

 Jennum has been part of the Mt.
 SAC family since 1995 and previously served as the Director of PE and Associate Athletics Director.
 As the Director of PE and Associate A.D., he co-administered the division's educational programs and shared oversight of Mt.
 SAC’s 22 competitive sports programs for men and women.